-You’ll soon have a new way to recycle food scraps from home!
-This service will be available to all residents in Ramsey and Washington counties, with rollout beginning in 2023.
+You have a new way to recycle food scraps from home!
+This service will be available to all residents in Ramsey and Washington counties for free, with rollout beginning in 2023.

-Food scraps will be collected from residents using special bags called “food scrap bags.”
+Food scraps will be collected from residents using bags provided by the program called “food scrap bags.”
 Food scrap bags will be collected with trash and then separated from the trash after collection.
 This system requires no additional carts or trucks.

 Order your free supply of food scrap bags.